How Long Does It Take to Build An Extension

 How Long to Plan an Extension

 Before you even install your extension, though, you’ll need to plan it.
 Firstly, you’ll want to design your extension, making sure it has all the features you want and the space you need.
 From there, you can plan it around your home, making sure it fits your existing property seamlessly and provides a natural extension, opening out to your garden.
+You might need to consider a bungalow extension or a 2-storey extension depending on your needs.

 However, your dream extension plans might not be the dream of the planning authority.
 You may have to apply for full planning permission with some extensions, which can be a lengthy process.
 If you design your extension under ‘permitted development’ rules, though, you’ll be exempt from this.
 With a trusted installer, you can get design and planning permission advice to ensure your space meets the rules.